increase in total energy consumption (excluding non-energy use) since 1990

 Secondary petroleum products are mainly produced in oil refineries.
 Annual production amounts are collected directly from the oil companies and the production data includes energy products such as gasoline, gas oils / diesel, kerosene, distillates, heavy oil, LPG, naphtha and petrol coke.
 Production of gas oils / diesel is collected on the more aggregated level than the requirement for reporting of the statistics.
 Sales figures from the annual petroleum statistics are used to split production, stock and import / export between light heating oil, off-road diesel, auto diesel and marine gas oil.
 In addition to energy products mentioned above, the refineries also produce CO gas from petrol coke and refinery gas.
 We collect these production figures annually directly from the companies.

 Production figures are obtained from monthly and annual electricity statistics.
 The data is based on reporting.
 Annual electricity statistics are published about 10 months after the end of the year.
 Figures from the monthly electricity statistics are therefore used for the preliminary EB publication in May.
+Figures from the annual electricity statistics are used for the publication two years after the end of the year.
 The differences between annual and monthly electricity statistics are that the annual statistics is more detailed and reliable than the monthly statistics.
 However, for the production figures, the differences are small.

 District heating and cooling